ValeraShimchuck/SimpleItemGenerator/README.md

 ```

 ### Complex functionality
-Well, I show it to tou just to show how hard item settings can be
+Well, I will show you how hard item settings can be

 ```yaml
 items: